Bronze Year 15

 –Detective Comics #505-506

 Man alive, I just don’t get Gerry Conway’s wonky time references.
 In the Justice League series, things that happened years ago are said to have happened months ago.
-But here, in ‘tec #505 where we could have used some of that compression, Conway goes the other direction, telling us that the Tony Lupus werewolf affair occurred six years ago when, due to Sliding-Time, the Tony Lupus affair really only took place four years ago.
+But here, in ‘tec #505 where we could have used some of that compression, Conway goes the other direction, telling us that the Tony Lupus werewolf affair occurred six years ago when, due to sliding-time, the Tony Lupus affair really only took place four years ago.
 When Tony’s kid sister Angela is dying of leukemia and needs a bone marrow transplant from Tony, Batman is tasked with finding the reclusive werewolf.
 Upon exiting the hospital, Batman is accosted by Arthur Reeves.
 Batman shoves Reeves aside, an act that is photographed by news reporters and used as fodder for every newspaper front page in town.
 A flight across the country and a day later, Bruce is in Alaska.
 Bruce is guided by an ecologist named Clayton to a cabin belonging to Tony, who is an illegal poacher.
 By nightfall, Tony—in werewolf mode—returns and attacks, but Bruce and Clayton manage to fend him off.
 In the morning, Clayton bails, leaving Bruce to deal with the werewolf alone.
 Batman marches into the snowy wilderness and captures Tony in a silver mesh net.
 Batman lights a campfire and stays with Tony for the final night of the full moon, holding him at bay inside the silver mesh net.
 With the plenilunar threat over, Batman and Tony return to Gotham to save Angela’s life.
 Batman mentions that he can cure Tony.
 Since we won’t see Tony again, we can assume that Batman does so.
 The next day, Batman pumps iron while watching a televised mayoral debate between Arthur Reeves and Hamilton Hill.
 Reeves trashes Batman while Hill trashes Commissioner Gordon.
 Later that night, Bruce takes his girl Crystal to Studio 52.
 At the club, a woman enters and brutally kills fashion designer Kevin Clane (an analogue for Calvin Klein).
 Bruce switches to Bat-mode in the street and fights the woman, who sheds her disguise, revealing herself as The Manikin, a powerful faceless living-manikin.
 After fighting to a stalemate, Manikin flees.
 Batman takes Manikin’s tattered dress to Selina, who IDs it as an original piece by Hoston (an analogue for Halston).
 Batman visits Hoston at his Garment Row pad, but the two are attacked by the Manikin.

 –Detective Comics #507 Part 1